 Even though this product is user-friendly for home use and non-invasive, certain side effects can occur.
 According to the company, you might feel discomfort, warming, or prickling.
 They can disappear in a few hours or reduce after each treatment when your skin gets used to the treatment.

-Customers complain about the redness and hyperpigmentation as well.
+Customers complain about the redness and hyperpigmentation as well (which the Tria should eventually target).
 They also mention that this treatment can hurt.
 Some customers said that they didn’t adapt to the laser even after a month of using it.

 Also, some had issues with marks forming on the face.
 This seems to have been due to improper use of the Tria, moving the laser in the wrong direction.